 RISKS RELATING TO OUR MATERIAL PARTNERS

-Our material Partners face a number of business, operational and other risks which, if realized, could have a material impact on our operating results and conditions.
+Our material Partners face several business, operational and other risks which, if realized, could have a material impact on our operating results and conditions.
 These risks are outlined in more detail below.

-Risks Relating Specifically to DNT
+Risks Relating Specifically to BCC